-Manager / Team leader allocates preceptee to preceptor.
+Manager / Team leader / Clinical Lead allocates preceptee to preceptor.
 This process is undertaken prior to preceptee formally beginning new post.
 Preceptor is fully aware of their role and expectations of preceptorship process.
-Preceptor training in place.

-A preliminary interview between Preceptee (newly qualified registrant) and Preceptor (experienced registrant) in first week to discuss:
+A preliminary interview between Preceptee Preceptor in first week to discuss:

 - Personal learning outcomes / opportunities

 - Agree Objectives

 - Agree supervision arrangements.

-- Identify activities and evidence of learning to be produced and recorded in the preceptorship handbook.
+- Identify activities and evidence of learning to be produced and recorded in the preceptorship handbook

-- Set a date for future formal meetings at end of month one, minimum bi monthly.
+- Set a date for future formal meetings at end of month one, minimum two monthly

 - Sign off and feedback from line manager

 Preceptee attends trust induction and receives local induction.
 Preceptee meets with preceptor in first week of commencing in post.
 The meeting is an opportunity to agree and develop learning needs and actions.
-Preceptee has up to 4 weeks supernumerary status.
+Preceptee has up to 4 weeks supernumerary status

-Formal review meetings between the preceptor and preceptee should be held at the end of months 1,3,5,7,9,11, Final Sign off.
-The preceptorship period can be completed in 6 months dependent on preceptees performance) and a maximum of 1 year.
+Formal review meetings between the preceptor and nursing preceptee should be held at the end of months 1,3,5,7,9,11, Final Sign off.
+For AHPs formal meetings should take place monthly.
+The preceptorship period can be completed in 6 months (dependent on preceptees performance) and a maximum of 1 year.